innotrade/enapso-graphdb-admin/README.md

 ## Create New User and Assign Role

-Create a new user and provide user with read/write access to certain repositories in a GraphDB instance: if security is on then for Creating new User, user role need to be Adminstrator else operation not performed
+Create a new user and provide user with read/write access to certain repositories in a Graph Database instance: if security is on then for Creating new User, user role need to be Adminstrator else operation not performed

 ```javascript